 You should also be aware of Permission Set Groups.
 These were new in the Spring ‘20 release, created to revolutionize how Admins can organize org permissions, allowing Permission Sets to be grouped together and assigned to users.
-Read more about Permission Set Groups.

-Profiles, roles and Permission sets work together to determine what Salesforce users can see and do inside Salesforce.
+Profiles, roles, and Permission sets work together to determine what Salesforce users can see and do inside Salesforce.
 These concepts are foundational to how Salesforce records are visible and editable, and is absolutely essential knowledge in order to become a Salesforce Admin.

 Now you know the differences between a Salesforce Role and Profile, plus how Permission sets come into the picture.
 There’s some confusion when a Salesforce org is using both profiles and roles.
 They are designed to be used together – it is not an ‘either/or’ decision.